1. What we did

 Email spam, also known as junk email or unsolicited bulk email (UBE), is the practice of sending unwanted, irrelevant email messages, frequently with commercial content, in large quantities to an indiscriminate set of recipients.

 Spam filters consider a long list of criteria when judging the “spamminess” of an email.
 They’ll weigh each factor and add them up to determine a spam score, which then determines whether an email will pass through the filter.
 If your email’s total “spam score” exceeds a certain threshold, then your email goes to the junk folder.
-Passing scores are determined by individual server administrators, so unfortunately, what passes some filters doesn't pass all of them.
-In addition, spam filters don’t publish their filtering practices, as doing so would give spammers the knowledge needed to bypass filters and harm their users.

 But before an email even gets to that filter, it first has to pass through a gatekeeper or "firewall."
 Firewalls are used by ISPs, large corporations, and small businesses alike, and they all communicate with each other to help identify spam and spammers.